 The concentration of growth in higher-skill occupations will require more targeted initiatives with populations requiring assistance to attain the credentials necessary to pursue opportunities in indemand occupations in key sectors.
-Estimates of need for many of these targeted populations are included in Attachment C. Targeted populations in Illinois will include the following:
+Estimates of need for many of these targeted populations are included in Attachment D. Targeted populations in Illinois will include the following:

 - Long-term unemployed

 - Low-income adults

-- Individuals with disabilities
+- Individuals with disabilities, including youth with disabilities

 - Those receiving public assistance

 - Out-of-school youth

 - Veterans

 - Migrant and seasonal farmworkers

 - Re-entry individuals (ex-offenders)

-- English as a Second Language (ESL) and those facing substantial cultural barriers
+- English Language Learners

 - Older individuals

-- Homeless
+- Homeless individuals

 - Single parents

 - Youth in the foster system or who have aged out

 - Displaced homemakers

 - Veterans with disabilities

-- Low literacy adults
+- Low literacy adults, including those without a high school diploma

 - Low skilled adults

+- Indians, Alaska Natives, and Native Hawaiians